poult-lab/daily-word/english_words_ learning.md

 [n] to introduce/propose/table an amendment (= to suggest it). /Experts argue that legal reforms, including amendments to personal data protection laws, are necessary to boost private investment in the sector.

+On the afternoon of November 26, Representative **Jeong Hye Kyung** of the Progressive Party held a press conference at the National Assembly's communication hall to **propose a partial amendment to the Labor Standards Act** aimed at preventing workplace harassment.
+She emphasized, “***Regardless of income, employment status, or contract type, no one should suffer harassment at work from superiors or others.***”

 "a small change or improvement that is made to a law or a document; the process of changing a law or a document"